 Definition: Users should enter the address of their new building into the 'Search Address' field.
-As the user types a street address, the system will compare and display pre-populated address against a known of formatted addresses.
+As the user types a street address, the system will compare and display pre-populated addresses against a list of known formatted addresses.
 If there is pre-populated match displayed in this list, clicking on that match will auto-populate the majority of locality fields on the Building Request form.
 Notes: It is critical that building addresses are consistent.
 Users should try to match their address within the 'Search Address' field before completing address fields manually.